OctopusDeployLabs/SpaceCloner/docs/CloneSpaceParameterReference.md

 - `OverwriteExistingCustomStepTemplates` - Indicates if existing custom step templates (not community step templates) should be overwritten.
 Useful when you make a change to a step template, you want to move over to another instance.
 Defaults to `false`.
 - `OverwriteExistingLifecyclesPhases` - Indicates you want to overwrite the phases on existing lifecycles.
 This is useful when you have an updated lifecycle you want to be applied another space/instance.
 You will want to leave this to false if the destination lifecycle has different phases.
 The default is `false`.
 - `OverwriteExistingVariables` - Indicates if all existing variables (except sensitive variables) should be overwritten.
+This setting is applied to to project variables, library variable sets, and tenant variables.
 The default is `false`.
 - `CloneProjectChannelRules` - Indicates if the project channel rules should be cloned and overwrite existing channel rules.
 The default is `false`.
 - `CloneProjectDeploymentProcess` - Indicates if the project deployment process should be cloned.
 Set this to `false` to only clone project runbooks.
 The default is `true`.
 - `CloneProjectRunbooks` - Indicates if project runbooks should be cloned.
 Set this to `false` to only clone the project deployment process.
 The default is `true`.